-I soon felt the need, however, to make more a statement with my work and I began a series called “Protest Quilts.”
+I soon felt the need, however, to make more of a statement with my work and I began a series called “Protest Quilts.”
 I use the soft form of fabric to grapple with the hard subjects of women’s inequality, xenophobia, and mass shootings.
 Each quilt begins with a statement of intent, sometimes overtly political and other times simply “Remember.”
 I then create the quilts, often incorporating words themselves in English or Arabic, imbuing meaning stitch by stitch.

 Included in: Amish Quilts: The Adventure Continues: Featuring 21 Projects from Traditional to Modern, edited by Lynn Koolish, 2013